College of Health and Social Sciences

 Written English Proficiency Requirement

 Level One Preadmission: indicate the ability to write in a proficient manner by satisfactorily completing the GRE with a passing score of at least 4.0.
 Prospective students will also be required to submit a written statement of purpose for pursuing the graduate degree in gerontology.
 Applicants who do not pass the GRE, or who do not submit a well-written statement of purpose, will be advised to enhance their writing proficiency by taking a prerequisite course through the College of Extended Learning or elsewhere, and then reapply to the program.
 Level Two: indicate the ability to write in a scholarly manner in the discipline by satisfactorily completing GRN 890 for the culminating experience requirement.

 Requirements for Graduation

 - Meet all general requirements for submission of the Advancement to Candidacy (ATC).

 - Successfully complete core and elective courses.

 - Successfully complete GRN 838/839, and GRN 890 in order to earn the degree.
 Students are required to complete GRN 890 as their capstone or culminating experience.
 In this course, students will prepare and present an integrative paper on a topic of professional relevance.
 Each student paper requires a second reader, thus fulfilling culminating experience Graduate Division requirements and insuring both breadth and comprehension.
 If necessary, students must maintain continuous enrollment in HHS 499 (through CEL), until they have completed their culminating experience requirements.

 - Demonstrate ability to maintain a 3.0 grade point average in graduate study.

-- With the assistance of a Gerontology Program graduate advisor, choose a faculty committee that will be responsible for evaluating the oral presentation and written paper in the integrative seminar.
+- With the assistance of a Gerontology Program graduate adviser, choose a faculty committee that will be responsible for evaluating the oral presentation and written paper in the integrative seminar.